kumar-dhanagopal/multi-region-provider-alias-demo/README.md

 - An IAM policy in the home region of the tenancy, to allow the Object Storage service in a primary region (designated by you) to manage buckets in a compartment that you specify.
 - Two Object Storage buckets, one in a primary region and the other in a standby region.
 You specify the regions.
 - An Object Storage replication policy in the primary region to copy objects from the bucket in the primary region to the bucket in the standby region.
+The resources are created in the following order:
+**Note**: An explicit dependency is defined in `xregion_replication_policy.tf` to ensure that Terraform creates the cross-region Object Region replication policy only after the two buckets and the required IAM policy are created.

 ## Usage Instructions
 ### Provision Resources